theZetrax/calubar/docs/introduction.md

 # Introduction

-**Binmanager** is a simple application manager for downloading zip apps and executables from your fevorite websites.
+**Binmanager** is a simple application manager for downloading zip apps and executables from your favorite websites.
 This handles updating your applications and also specifying your source for your application.

 ## Features